olababsmichael/Amazon-Product-Review-Analysis/README.md

 #  Amazon Product Review Analysis
 A case study built with Excel to analyze Amazon product listings, uncovering insights on discounts, ratings, reviews, and potential revenue.
-Features include a clean dashboard, pivot tables, and visual charts to support business decision-making.
+Features include a clean dashboard, pivot tables, and visual charts to support business decision making.
 ### Case Study by Olababs The Analyst

 ---